jayJs/wp-jay/README.md

 ## WP-Jay

-A Wordpress theme boilerplate for a Single Page Application (SPA).
+A Wordpress theme boilerplate for a Single Page Application.

-All user input relies on backend.
-Can currently only retrieve information.
+Whereas Wordpress technology stack is challenged by the modern winds, the backend administration is still something a quarter of the world relies for their administration needs.

-This is meant as an idea to demonstrate the possibilities of using Wordpress as a backend.
+This here is an idea to demonstrate the possibilities of keeping Wordpress as backend, while making use of all the cool new frontend technologies.

-##Install
+##Installation

 Install as a normal Wordpress Theme:
 1. Copy "wp-jay" to "wp-content/themes/"